luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 First use `import_VARTOOLS.R` script located in `/home/camp/ziffo/working/oliver/scripts/intron_retention`.
 Use Section C "Import time effect".
 Then run `get_relative_coverage_inteactive.R` script

+First run the global analysis to get the big picture of splicing events in VCP vs CTRL.
+Then run detailed

 to be run in R which calculates a ratio of intron sequence coverage and surrounding exons.